themirrazz/grapefruit/README.md

 The `ajclassic-grapefruit` library uses your system's copy of Electron/Pepper Flash, so if you don't have Electron 11 and Pepper Flash already installed, then it won't launch.

-If you're using KDE, you might see an "AJ Classic" desktop entry if you search for "AJ Classic."
-This is the old desktop entry from AJCEverywhere (hence why it says "Via AJCEverywhere" below it), and it doesn't work, and, for whatever mysterious reason, never has.
-Instead, you should launch it from the terminal.
-This shortcut *might* work in GNOME or other desktop environments, but I have *NOT* tested it!

 In addition, you can download the PKGBUILD from the AUR and install it manually, either by using `makepkg` or by following all of the instructions inside of the PKGBUILD and placing all of the files by hand.

+You should see a desktop entry appear in your application launcher of choice.

 ### Fedora
 TBD